SteveSEK/Raspberry-Pi-Pico-MicroPython-Ethernet/ports/rp2/documents/example_ftpclient.md

 # FTP client example

-This demonstrates a FTP Client example for Raspberry PiPico(RP2040) and Micropython using WIZnet W5100S.
+This demonstrates a FTP Client example for Raspberry Pi Pico(RP2040) and Micropython using WIZnet W5100S.

 ## Hardware requirements